Skip to main content

 All audiences: A program's security page contains key information about the program

-Updated over a week ago
+Updated this week

 The security page provides hackers with comprehensive information needed to engage with a program.
-It covers policies, scope, testing requirements, rewards, and report handling procedures, helping hackers make informed decisions about their participation and align expectations on potential outcomes.
+It covers guidelines, scope, testing requirements, rewards, and report handling procedures, helping hackers make informed decisions about their participation and align expectations on potential outcomes.

 Introduction